n0y/mediatheken-dlna-bridge/README.md

 ## Configure prefetching

+** This is an EXPERIMENTAL feature, and it's not yet fully tested. **

 Sometimes the Mediatheken's CDN is slow.
 Most of the time, that only means that some servers, or clusters are slow, over some time.

 Using prefetching, the Mediatheken-Dlna-Bridge will try to fetch in advance your videos, discard servers that are too slow to handle the required bandwidth.